 Oxidative phosphorylation (aerobic) uses oxygen and more so fatty acids for energy production and is optimal for long duration events, typically endurance based such as a long duration run or bike ride.

-As an easy way to think of this is dependent on the time that you spend exercising.
+An easy way to think of this is dependent on the time that you spend exercising.

 Power movements which call on the ATP / PPC system, need rapid energy for a short duration.
 This is exactly what the ATP / PPC system does.
 Resources are limited, but it provides rapid, short bursts of energy.